AmericoJunior/JSstudy/README.md

 # JSstudy
 Place to study the basic JavaScript

-Next step is creat a hello worl from a event on DOM object Trying pull request
+Next step is creat a hello world from a event on DOM object Trying pull request